shortstheory/shortstheory.github.io/_posts/2016-06-21-gsoc-update-writing-a-kio-slave-101.md

 The .moc file is, of course, auto-generated at compilation time.

-As mentioned earlier, the KIO Slave's .cpp file will also require a new KIOPluginForMetaData class to add the .json file.
+As mentioned earlier, the KIO Slave\'s .cpp file will also require a new KIOPluginForMetaData class to add the .json file.
 The following is used for the hello KIO slave and can be used as an example:

     class KIOPluginForMetaData : public QObject
     {